flotiq/flotiq-gatsby-portfolio-2/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby Tutorial](https://www.gatsbyjs.com/docs/tutorial/part-4/#use-graphiql-to-explore-the-data-layer-and-write-graphql-queries)._

-    Open the `gatsby-starter-boilerplate` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `flotiq-gatsby-portfolio-2` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 6. **Manage your content using Flotiq editor**